-- In Oxford, up to 40% of the people sleeping rough find it hard to engage with the services available.
+- In Oxford, the services find it hard to engage with up to 40% of the people sleeping rough.

 - Some have been previously let down or have no trust in the system ultimately delivering change for them, and so don’t see the point.